-Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City.
-Sightseeing here involves approximately 3-4 hours on foot.
-Soak up the harmonious ambience of the Temple of Heaven for around 1 hour.

-This evening, enjoy a Chinese acrobatic show and a traditional Peking Duck Dinner.
+Walk through Tiananmen Square and into the magnificent Forbidden City.
+Later, soak up the harmonious ambience of the Temple of Heaven.
+Sightseeing today will involve approximately 3-4 hours on foot.
+Tonight, enjoy a traditional Peking duck dinner.

 Please note: The Forbidden City is closed on Mondays.
 If this day of touring falls on a Monday, your touring in Beijing will be switched round so that the Forbidden City is visited on an alternative day.

-Please note: In an effort to preserve the Forbidden City, the number of entry tickets per day has been significantly reduced.
+In an effort to preserve the Forbidden City, the number of entry tickets per day has been significantly reduced.
 Whilst every effort will be made to obtain the tickets, should this not be possible, then you will instead visit the Forbidden City from the outside and visit the nearby Prince Kung's Palace Museum.